UWA-FoS/mytardis-deployment/README.md

 3. Build the base Docker server and log in
   - vagrant up
   - vagrant ssh
-4. Start a tmux session.
-[TMUX] (https://tmux.github.io/) has been installed to allow multiple terminals
+4. Start a tmux session. [tmux] (https://tmux.github.io/) has been installed to allow multiple terminals
   - tmux
 5. Build the mytardis application image
   - cd ~/sync/mytardis